Note

 1. In order to use the Services, the Customer shall first be required to register with Workable by completing the online registration form on the Website.

-3. Workable reserves the right to conduct verification and security procedures in respect of all information provided by the Customer to Workable.
+1. Conduct verification and security procedures in respect of all information provided by the Customer to Workable.
 If Workable has reason to believe that the information provided by the Customer to register and use any of the Services, including the Customer’s employee count, is inaccurate, breaches or is likely to breach any of the provision in these Terms, Workable at its sole discretion may take any action that it deems appropriate including without limitation, to terminate the Customer’s Contract.

 4. These Terms shall apply to any and all Collaborators who access and use the Website and the Customer Services through the Customer’s account.
 The Customer acknowledges and agrees: